Stress Management in Dubai - psychologist Diana Tutschek

 Effects of Stress-Evoked Cortisol on Cognition

 “Stress” commonly refers to feeling frustrated, anxious and overwhelmed due to circumstances in which we cannot cope effectively.
-Accordingly, stressors are events that affect our ability to adjust to a situation and cope.
-The stressor induces a response—hormonal release and other mediating processes.
-This reaction can promote coping when the response is successfully switched off or evoke pathophysiological reactions when the stress response is overlong.
+Accordingly, stressors are those factors that provoke our inability to adjust to or manage a stressful situation and cope effectively.
+The stress factor induces a response such as hormonal release and other mediating processes.
+This reaction can promote coping when the response is successfully switched off or evoke pathological reactions when the stress response is overlong.
 It is the case that even though the originating stressor passes, the pathophysiological reaction can continue beyond.

 Stress causes complex structural alterations in various brain regions.
 It can generate either plasticity-improving reactions related to enhanced cognition or toxic reactions that lead to impairments in brain functioning.
 These reactions depend on the form, saturation and duration of the stressful episode.
 Experiencing a lot of stress, cortisol can be elevated or over-secreted.